-HMP Stocken’s education department are looking for an experienced IT Generalist lecturer / tutor / teacher to deliver AIM Award accredited IT courses to a diverse group of learners within the prison.
-As an IT Generalist Lecturer within our Milton Keynes College Offender Learning team, you will help to develop a strong IT programme that meets the needs of the learners, prison and Milton Keynes College.
-You may also be required to cover subject such as Maths and English.
+HMP Stocken’s education department are looking for an experienced IT lecturer / tutor / teacher to deliver IT to a diverse group of learners within the prison.
+As a Lecturer within our Milton Keynes College Offender Learning team you will help to develop a strong IT programme that meets the needs of the learners, prison and Milton Keynes College.

 Milton Keynes College Rewards:

 - 35 days annual leave, 3 additional days leave for Christmas to New Year closure and UK Bank Holidays, Amazing discounts with NUS card or Blue Light Card , ranging from Eating Out, Shopping and Fashion, Health and Fitness, Music, Technology, Travel and Entertainment; - Access to an employee wellbeing platform with options to book free activities such as yoga, relaxation, boot camp, personal training and a health and wellbeing news hub; Access to Teachers Pension Scheme with generous employer contributions

 - Access to Continued Professional Development, including professional qualifications and a variety of training courses

 - Save up to 32% off all bikes through our Cycle To Work Scheme